bassetmatt/Neuro-Sings/README.md

 ## Downloading songs and new batches
 On each new karaoke the database needs to be updated.\
-Should only be fetching the diffs from my drive.
+Should only be fetching the diffs from my drive.\
+I recommand using a tool like [rclone](https://rclone.org/) or any alternative to just download the diff instead or redownloading everything everytime.

 ### For someone using this project
 Wait for me to do all this work and upload it properly (pls be patient, I try to be fast)